June 29: Venezuela's President Hugo Chavez, right, raises the arm of Honduras' President Manuel Zelaya, center, who embraces Cuba's Raul Castro.

 "I'll do everything possible to overthrow this gorilla government of Honduras.
-It must be overthrown," the socialist leader said.
+It must be overthrown," the socialist leader said Monday.
 "The rebellion in Honduras must be supported."

-The Organization of American States called an emergency meeting for Tuesday to consider suspending Honduras under an agreement meant to prevent the sort of coups that for generations made Latin America a spawning ground of military dictatorships.
+The OAS was considering suspending Honduras under an agreement meant to prevent the coups that for generations spawned military dictatorships in Latin America.

 Micheletti vowed to ignore foreign pressure and began naming Cabinet members, including a new minister of defense.
 But he also told Caracol Radio that he would leave office after serving out the final seven months of Zelaya's term.

 The U.S. military, which has close ties with the Honduran military leaders, tried to avoid getting caught up in the dispute.

 The more than 800 U.S. military personnel at the Honduran Soto Cano air base were restricted to base except for "mission-essential" tasks such as flying helicopters to the hospital ship Comfort, which is on a humanitarian mission in Nicaragua, said Jose Ruiz, a spokesman for the U.S. military's Southern Command, based in Miami.

 The base, 60 miles from the capital, is used for counternarcotics, disaster relief and medical and civil engineering missions.